TYPE DESIGN INFORMATION PAGE last updated on Fri Nov 27 09:10:40 EST 2015

 In 2008, he designed Scout for Geraldine Hessler's redesign of Entertainment Weekly, under the influence of DIN, Venus and Cairoli.

 In 2010, at Font Bureau, he published the extensive families Ibis Text and Ibis Display, which he says were influenced by Walbaum (1919) and Melior (1952).
 The Webtype version IbisRE is poorly kerned / displayed in my browser though.
-From 2007-2010, he developed Salvo Sans (slabby) and Salvo Serif (Font Bureau), which were originally called Boomer Sans and Serif.
+From 2007 until 2010, he developed Salvo Sans (slabby) and Salvo Serif (Font Bureau), which were originally called Boomer Sans and Serif.

 In 2013, he published Icebox at Font Bureau---a font that is based on a set of magnetic letters found at a variety store.